Debi & Gary Fournier Cervical Cancer Research Fund

 Debi Fournier was diagnosed with cervical cancer in 2011 and it metastasized to her lungs within a couple of years.
 During her cancer journey (see Debi’s Cancer Story via link below), she was surprised and dismayed at the outdated treatments and limited resources available to women with this disease, particularly when compared to other types of cancer.
 While undergoing immune therapy at UCLA, Debi asked her oncologist, Dr. Gottfried Konecny, how one might fund research into cervical cancer.
 She was directed to the Jonsson Cancer Center Foundation, a 501 (c) (3) public benefit corporation that exists for the express purpose of raising and distributing funds to support multi-disciplinary research efforts focused on rapidly translating discoveries made in the laboratory into improved cancer screening, treatment and prevention.

 When the Fourniers found out that over 90 cents of every dollar donated to their fund through the JCCF would go directly to research, they knew they had found the right place to assist them in their mission to cure cervical cancer.
-Under the direction of Dr. Gottfried Konecny, who agreed to be the Principal Investigator (see his bio via link below), along with the assistance of Dr. Maira Campos, they feel confident that this research is money well spent.
+Under the direction of Dr. Gottfried Konecny, who agreed to be the Principal Investigator (see his bio via link below), they feel confident that this research is money well spent.

 - Read Debi Fournier's Cancer Story here.